-MS CHEYNE: I move amendments Nos 1 and 2 circulated in my name together [see schedule 1 at page 1501].
-I table a supplementary explanatory statement on the government amendments.
+MS CHEYNE: I move amendments Nos 1 and 2 circulated in my name together [see schedule 1 at page 1497] and table a supplementary explanatory statement to the government amendments.

 MR COCKS (Murrumbidgee) (11.47): One of these amendments is in relation to the committee that we have already discussed briefly today.
-I think it is worth understanding a little bit of the history of the committee that we are talking about.
-The Motor Vehicle Repair Industry Advisory Committee comes into an interesting position in the legislation, because it will be noted that there is an "(a)" after the provision there.
+I think it is worth understanding a little bit of the history of the committee we are talking about.
+The

+Motor Vehicle Repair Advisory Committee comes into an interesting position in the legislation, because you will note that there is an "(a)" after the provision there.
 It was not originally in the legislation when the legislation was first brought to this place to be debated.